yishilin14/asc-key-to-qr-code-gif/README.md

 ### Docker

-You can use [docker](https://docs.docker.com/) to perform these operations:
+You can use [docker](https://docs.docker.com/) to perform the conversions:

 ```
 docker build . -t asc-key-to-qr-code-gif